So freaking tired. I’ve been staring at the page for a while and not able to get my brain to move beyond reading the same sentence over and over.

 That’s why the females act different during their heat.
 They know the time they can get pregnant.
 This isn’t a hard deadline so please be responsible with your dogs if you don’t want to breed.
 Leave it to the professional breeders.
 It’s all fun and games until you’ve been there and understand how much work it truly is.
 These are actual living creatures.
 Not that there aren’t exceptions, but a good breeder doesn’t make much off breeding.
 It all goes into the quality of the dog they are breeding and their main priority is about bettering the breed and they’ll go to some great lengths to ensure the breeds are strong, pure, and quality offspring.
 Which is why some dogs can cost a lot of money.
 Not that there aren’t great mutts and the like, just explaining why quality breeders aren’t these horrible people some believe them to be.
 That mutt came from that breed once upon a time.
 So yeah, that fourth week for our dogs usually kept on with that horniness but the heat was “technically” over.

-Yesterday while I was working on The Culling Cycle, I managed to get the first official copy emailed to Paul, was about to blog about the writing I did for Discovery of an Enchantress, and submit the book to the sites for publishing and everything crashed.
+Yesterday while I was working on The Culling Cycle, I managed to get the first official copy emailed to the friend who inspired the main character, was about to blog about the writing I did for Discovery of an Enchantress, and submit the book to the sites for publishing and everything crashed.
 Not even kidding.
 All of a sudden I was staring at a black screen, lol.
 It was actually good though.
 It was 4: 30pm, I usually quit at 4 pm and Cheyenne was about to get picked up from the doctor.
 I had a bunch of things to get done before then.
 Good thing I did too.
 Once she got home, she was grumbling over and over and over and didn’t want me to move.

 Just remembered that crap, gotta update the page for Discovery of an Enchantress.
 There’s no information there!
 So I guess like I was thinking this morning, today is going to be a maintenance day.
 When I don’t get sleep, can’t focus or write, that’s when I pull up the maintenance work.
 I work on the covers I need to get done, do these blogs I’ve had in mind, and just those fairly simple tasks that I get behind on.
 I transmute the energy I have, into useful energy.